 Denominator thinkers, of course, can't completely disregard the numerator.
 Raghavan could never have risen through the management ranks at Citibank if he didn't understand the benefits of careful analysis and thorough planning.
 He is acutely aware that if an organization doesn't track quarterly outcomes and continually reset the balance between a bias for action and prudent planning, it risks diluting its impact.
 Other denominator thinkers understand this as well.
 And so they are careful to set realistic expectations, lest they overextend their capabilities.
-They secondhand clothes and other used household materials to hundreds of thousands of India's poorest citizens.
-From its base in New Delhi, Goonj has expanded to 22 states, where it partners with more than 250 grassroots organizations.
+They also pressure-test audacious ideas.
+They know that if they go too far with a half-baked plan, they are at great risk of letting down the people they seek to support.